alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 If it’s classed as Annex A, you must apply for an Article 10 certificate unless you’re re-exporting live animals that were bred in captivity.

+You don’t need any special documents if you’re using live animals for non-commercial reasons, eg for scientific research.

 $CTA
 You don't need a certificate for [certain captive bred birds](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32008R0100#d1e34-14-1) and there are spceial rules for [wild disabled birds of prey](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/362327/cites-gn6.pdf) (PDF, 82KB).